top of page

 Leuprolide injection (Lupron Depot) -- An injection that stops your ovaries from producing the hormone estrogen.
 This causes a menopause-like state.
 Side effects include hot flashes, vaginal dryness, and mood changes.
 Treatment is often limited to 6 months because it can weaken your bones.

-Orilissa -- An oral medication helps lower the production of estrogen resulting in a menopausal-like state and controls the growth of endometrial tissue resulting in less severe pain and heavy menses.
+Orilissa -- An oral medication helps lower the production of estrogen resulting in a menopausal-like state.
+It controls the growth of endometrial tissue resulting in less severe pain and heavy menses.

 Myfembree - Once-daily treatment for the management of moderate to severe pain associated with endometriosis.